Promineo-Tech/frontend-technologies/Week2/readme.md

 </details>

-You can use a <a href="">Specificity Calculator</a> to easily know the specificity of a selector.
+You can use a <a href="https://specificity.keegan.st/">Specificity Calculator</a> to easily know the specificity of a selector.

 ### Box Model